wacl-york/cedar/README.md

 # cedar

 ## Description
 `cedar` is an R package for interfacing with the [Centre for Environmental Data Analysis](https://www.ceda.ac.uk/)' (CEDA) data archive.
 It facilitates authentication via the [openDAP](https://help.ceda.ac.uk/article/4431-ceda-archive-web-download-and-services) endpoint, which requires authentication.
 Users can register for an account on the [CEDA website](https://services.ceda.ac.uk/cedasite/register/info/).
-It is not an official CEDA project and users should be familiarise themselves with the [guidance provided by CEDA](https://help.ceda.ac.uk/).
+It is not an official CEDA project and users should familiarise themselves with the [guidance provided by CEDA](https://help.ceda.ac.uk/).

 ## Install